thomann/plotAR/architecture.md

-# plotVR - Architecture and protocols
+# plotAR - Architecture and protocols

-For an active plotVR session there are four realms:
+For an active plotAR session there are four realms:

 * The data source from which you want to visualize some data:
   - Currently an R/Python/MATLAB-session